Natlem/M-HTCN/README.md

 ## Train Example

-Don't forget to install sacred, you cannot run our code without it.
+**Don't forget to install sacred**, you cannot run our code without it.
 To run the first step of **Cityscape** -> **FoggyCityscape** on VGG16 with our hyper-parameters :

 ```